StanzaSystems/sdk-go/README.md

 ## Usage

 The SDK supports adding flow control, traffic shaping, concurrency limiting, circuit breaking, and adaptive system protection (via [Sentinel](https://github.com/alibaba/sentinel-golang)) to your service and externally managing the configs with the Stanza Control Plane.

 See samples to get started.
+(TODO)

 Documentation is available here.
 You can also find the API documentation here.

 ## Community

-Join Stanza's <something> to get involved and help us imporve the SDK!
+Join Stanza's <something> to get involved and help us improve the SDK!